SocGen to present French retail restructuring plan to unions - Challenges

 Banking analysts expect French banks to accelerate cost cutting as lenders struggle to meet profitability targets on the back of a long period of rock-bottom interest rates.

 Marie-Christine Ducholet, the new head of French retail business at SocGen, would meet unions on Friday, Challenges said, citing sources.
-The bank confirmed the meeting, Challenges said.
+The bank confirmed the meeting.

 Unions had a meeting with chief executive Frederic Oudea on Sept.
 12 at which he neither confirmed nor denied rumours about possible additional cost cuts.